sikaeducation/curriculum/courses/301/standards/build-forms-react/topics/events-react/README.md

 # React Events

-Since you don't interact with the DOM directly in React apps, how do you handle DOM events?
+Since you don't interact with the DOM directly in React apps, how do you response to DOM events?

 ```js
 const Counter = () => {